crpietschmann/portfolio/_posts/2012-04-13-design-patterns-basics-of-dependency-injection.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p>In the above example, you would need to modify the DataAccessLayer class in order to change the IDataService implementation that it uses.
-This makes Unit Testing the DataAccessLayer class extremly difficult since your tests will likely need to connect to a database in order to work.</p>
+In the above example, you would need to modify the DataAccessLayer class in order to change the IDataService implementation that it uses.
+This makes Unit Testing the DataAccessLayer class extremly difficult since your tests will likely need to connect to a database in order to work.

-<p>Now, here’s the same class that uses Dependency Injection for the “Service” property:</p>
+Now, here’s the same class that uses Dependency Injection for the “Service” property:

 <pre class="csharpcode"><span class="kwrd">public</span> <span class="kwrd">class</span> DataAccessLayer
 {